CataVillalonga/the_btn_gallery/README.md

 ## About the technologies :

-- I created this React project using Vite (Is quite new to me too, but so far seems like a great alternative to the good all create-react-project).
+- I created this React project using Vite (Is quite new to me too, but so far seems like a great alternative to the good all create-react-app).
 - Every animation was created using pure CSS and jsx to add the element in the DOM.

 ## How to run the project :